 32. Use monofilament over braided mainline

-Unlike for spin fishing, live and dead baiting actually benefit from using a monofilament mainline.
+Unlike spin fishing, fishing with live baits actually benefits from using a monofilament mainline.

-The main reason for this is the mono’s stretch, which comes in handy when float fishing or ledgering for pike.
-The stretch’s buffering effect prevents you from pulling the baitfish right out of the pike’s mouth.
+The main reason for this is the mono’s stretch, which comes in handy when float fishing or ledgering for pike with live baitfish.

 33. Start off with a simple float rig for live bait